 A: We are happy to look at your computer and diagnose any faults with software or hardware.
-However, we are unable to repair hardware faults ourselves but can refer you to the University’s hardware breakdown service.
+We are unable to repair hardware faults ourselves but can refer you to a local repair centre.

 Q: Do you have a computer I can borrow?

 A: We have a limited number of spare laptops that can be borrowed for short periods.
-Please email the Computing Department at firstname.lastname@example.org with your request.
+Please email the IT Department at firstname.lastname@example.org with your request.

 Q: I have received an email asking me to validate my SSO account details, is this genuine?